hazelcast/fraud-detection-python/README.md

 cd fraud-detection-python
 ```

-NOTE: If your clone command fails, set up a Github Personal Access token as [described here](https://www.shanebart.com/clone-repo-using-token/) first.
+NOTE: If your clone command fails, set up a Github Personal Access token as [described here](https://www.shanebart.com/clone-repo-using-token/).

 Ensure you set a reasonable expiry date and set scope to: repo, user, admin:public_key